-OptiBac Probiotics 'For women' is in Vogue this April
+OptiBac 'For women' is in Vogue this April

-If you weren't already aware of just how fashionable probiotics are right now, there is no better evidence than the extended feature in this April's Vogue magazine.
-Of course, with Vogue being a barometer of good taste, it's no surprise that our OptiBac Probiotics 'For women' was featured, which has been making great waves since its launch in August 2014.
+If you weren't already aware of just how fashionable live cultures are right now, there is no better evidence than the extended feature in this April's Vogue magazine.
+Of course, with Vogue being a barometer of good taste, it's no surprise that our OptiBac 'For women' was featured, which has been making great waves since its launch in August 2014.

 We were really quite impressed by the article in this issue of Vogue, titled; "Good bacteria: Why it's a bug's life".
 The article explained the wider importance of the human microbiome and the sheer scale of the bacteria that we share our body with.